chris-has-a-github/ha-enphase-everything-else/README.md

 - Use the `Lifetime Energy` sensor for the Energy Dashboard.
   - Go to Settings → Dashboards → Energy → Add consumption.
   - Select `sensor.<charger>_lifetime_energy` (device class energy, state_class total_increasing).
 - This tracks the charger’s lifetime kWh reported by Enlighten.

+### Behavior notes

+- Charging Amps (number) stores your desired setpoint but does not start charging.
+The Start button, Charging switch, or start service will use that stored setpoint (default 32 A).
+- Start/Stop actions treat benign 4xx responses (e.g., unplugged/not active) as no‑ops to avoid errors in HA.
+- The Charge Mode select works with the scheduler API and reflects the service’s active mode.

+### Breaking changes (since early betas)

+- “Charging Amps” sensor is now displayed as “Set Amps”.
+- Removed unreliable sensors: Connector Reason, Schedule (type/start/end), Session Miles, Session Plug‑in/out.